Mico27/gbs-ConfigLoadSavePlugin/README.md

 ## Project Setup

 1. Copy the plugin folder into your project's `plugins` folder.
-2. Compatibility variants ship for **MetaTilePlugin**, **SceneStackExPlugin**, **RpgMaker2KPlugin** and any combination of them, and GB Studio picks the right one.
+2. Compatibility variants ship for **MetaTilePlugin** and **SceneStackExPlugin**, alone or together, and GB Studio picks the right one.
 The plugin loads early so that plugins changing the same engine files build on top of its version.
 3. Pick **Save structure** under **Settings**, then **Engine**, then **Configure Load/Save**:
    - **Full save-state** is GB Studio's own structure and the default.
 Nothing changes.
    - **All variables only** saves every global variable and nothing else.
 No event needed.